RonildoSilva/JavaFF-Planner/README.md

 ## Automatic Running

 - Run the `run_all.py` script to run all rover problems and save all outputs in a file.

+## Logs
+Inner `logs` folder, you can find the results when execute on the follow system: